MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 Although this article demonstrates how to do this in a WPF app, the process is similar for a Windows Forms app.
 For an overview about hosting UWP controls in WPF and Windows Forms apps, see [this article](xaml-islands.md#wpf-and-windows-forms-applications).

-## Overview
+## Required components

-To host a custom UWP control in a WPF app, you'll need the following components.
+To host a custom UWP control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

-* **The project and source code for your WPF app**.
-Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host custom UWP controls is supported only in WPF and Windows Forms apps that target .NET Core 3.
+* **The project and source code for your app**.
+Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host custom UWP controls is supported only in apps that target .NET Core 3.
 This scenario is not supported in apps that target the .NET Framework.

 * **The custom UWP control**.
 You'll need the source code for the custom UWP control you want to host so you can compile it with your app.
-Typically, the custom control is defined in a UWP class library project that you reference in the same solution as your WPF (or Windows Forms) project.
+Typically, the custom control is defined in a UWP class library project that you reference in the same solution as your WPF or Windows Forms project.

-* **A UWP app project that defines a XamlApplication object**.
-Your WPF (or Windows Forms) project must have access to an instance of the `Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication` class provided by the Windows Community Toolkit.
+* **A UWP app project that defines a root Application class that derives from XamlApplication**.
+Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
 This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

-The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF (or Windows Forms) project and revise the default `App` class in this project.
+    The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF or Windows Forms project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your app.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
 The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host UWP controls in the XAML Island.

 ## Create a WPF project